 The Designated Safeguarding Lead (and deputies) have access to external professional supervision support.
-Safeguarding Officers also have access to supervision support (provided by the DSL, Deputy DSLs) and are also supported via Safeguarding Officer network meetings and are provided with termly Safeguarding Officer Meetings where support, briefings and training is provided by the senior DSL team and external agencies.
+The Safeguarding Team also have access to supervision support (provided by the DSL, Deputy DSLs) and are also supported via Safeguarding Team meetings where support, briefings and training is provided.